ilkilab/agorakube/docs/instructions.md

 ## OS

-Below are the OS's currently supported on all the machines :
+Below are the OS's currently supported on all the machines:
   - Ubuntu 18.04 & 20.04 - amd64
   - Centos 7 - amd64
   - Debian 10 - amd64